 Jane is continuing with herbal medicine treatment under my care.
 As often happens, once we eliminate the redness, we now have to focus on restoring the systems that were affected and return the skin to full, normal function.

 Recently, Jane mentioned she is now able to sweat, a normal skin function that allows the body to cool itself.
 She also noticed that when she is outside, becomes warm from the sun, she doesn’t automatically go into a flare state.
 These are great signs that her skin and system are returning to normal.

 *Note: Jane is a pseudonym to protect her privacy

-Click HERE to get the Amethyst Holistic Skin Solutions Eczema Newsletter.
-You’ll receive interesting information about TCM and Eczema via articles, before/after pictures, case studies of Amethyst Eczema Patients, videos, interviews and more.
-Feel free to share this article with someone who you think may benefit.
+Click here for our free e-course “Taming TSW,” and you will also receive our Amethyst Holistic Skin Solutions Newsletter.
+Both will give you interesting information about Traditional Chinese Medicine (TCM) and TSW via articles, before/after pictures, case studies of Amethyst TSW patients.
+Feel free to click the icons below to share this article with someone who may benefit.